niceyeti/tutornetes/misc/review.md

 the reverse lookup PTR name would be '2.1.0.192.in-addr.arpa.'

 Security posture:
-* Hosts are configured via /etc/resolv.conf for instance
+* Hosts are configured via /etc/resolv.conf
 * Hosts' domains are registered, allowing them to be looked up using reverse DNS
 * Traceroute uses PTR records to work and display hosts
 * Both forward and reverse records are required for many internal network functionalities: spam checking emails,